Tenoywil/CaribEx-backend/SETUP.md

 # Quick Setup Guide

-This guide will help you get CaribX backend up and running in less than 5 minutes.
+This guide will help you get CaribEX backend up and running in less than 5 minutes.

 ## Prerequisites Checklist